-Permission Analyzer supports four report types, each of which displays search results differently:
+Permission Analyzer supports nine report types, each of which displays search results differently:

-- Folder and files and the sum of their permissions.
+- Folders/files and the sum of their permissions

-- Folder and files and their Access Control List, as they appear on the file system.
+- Folders/files and their Access Control List, as they appear on the file system

 - Users and groups and all their explicit permissions.
-This report is grouped by user or group instead of directory and it displays all the explicit permissions for each member, including permissions from nested group memberships.
+This report is laid down per user/group instead of directory/file.
+For each user or group the directories and explicit rights are displayed, including permissions from nested group memberships.

 Tip: put a placeholder in the Target file path to include the current date in the path: